All Articles/

 When Landlords Are Responsible

-• Plumbing leaks creating moisture issues
+• Plumbing leaks causing moisture problems.

-• Building-wide infestations affecting multiple units
+• Building-wide infestations affecting multiple units.

-• Pre-existing infestations from previous tenants
+• Pre-existing infestations from previous tenants.

 When Tenants May Be Responsible